SpektraSystems/MCW-IoT-and-the-Smart-City/Whiteboard design session/WDS trainer guide - IoT and the Smart City.md

 3. Describe how the custom web application will be hosted, as well as how it will access the stored telemetry including displaying location information on a map, manage reference data (speed limit information, speed alert thresholds, vehicle information, etc.), alerts, and device control messages.
 Also, describe how you will use it to provision new IoT devices and send manual cloud-to-device messages.

-    Host the web application in the Web Apps PaaS service.
+    Host the Azure Remote Monitoring accelerator web application in the Web Apps PaaS service.
 Alternatively, host it within a series of Docker containers in a microservices architecture for maximum scalability if needed.
-The custom web application can use Time Series Insights as its back-end service for indexing, storing, and aggregating time series data.
+The web application can use Time Series Insights as its back-end service for indexing, storing, and aggregating time series data.
 This is where any custom visualizations, such as dynamic maps can be built and served to display the data.
-This is accomplished through Time Series Insight's Query APIs.
 It will connect to Cosmos DB, the secondary data store in this scenario, to access and store reference data.
-Build custom forms in the web app to manage this data, as well as alert thresholds and device control message schema information that will be used to either manually send cloud-to-device messages from the web app, or automatically from another service such as Azure Functions.
-Use the IoT Service SDK to simplify device management.
-When creating a new device using the SDK's device registry manager, add a new device twin containing custom tags or properties.
-The service SDK is available for .NET, Java, Node.js, Python, and C. This SDK can also be used to send cloud-to-device messages.
-The IoT device SDK is used for sending direct messages to the device.
-It doesn't matter whether the sender is using the same language SDK (.NET, Node.js, etc.) as the client.
-The IoT service SDK can also be used to send firmware updates to the devices and track the status.
-If you need to broadcast jobs, such as updating device properties or tags, or invoking direct methods on multiple (potentially millions) of devices, use the IoT service SDK to create a device twin query that selects the affected devices, then broadcast the job to those devices and track progress.
+Using the Remote Monitoring web application, define alert thresholds and device control message schema information that will be used to either manually send cloud-to-device messages from the web app, or automatically from another service such as Azure Functions.
+Use the same Remote Monitoring Accelerator web app to simplify device management and initiate jobs, such as updating device properties or tags, or invoking direct methods on multiple (potentially millions) of devices.

-4. What would you recommend using to combine bus and traffic light information, filtering the data by close proximity of both types of IoT devices, then by average bus speed information based on predefined speed thresholds for detecting slow traffic near the traffic lights?
-How can this data be used to send alerts and cloud-to-device traffic light timing change messages?
+4. What would you recommend using to combine bus and traffic light geolocation information, to rate incoming telemetry vs predefined thresholds so that a cloud to device message commanding job may be sent to a traffic light?

-    Use Azure Stream Analytics, which will allow you to run SQL-like queries against incoming telemetry data at incredible speeds to combine and filter the data at scale.
-The first step is to create a new consumer group to IoT Hub's messages/events endpoint, allowing the Time Series Insights instance and Stream Analytics instance to simultaneously read the incoming data.
-Create a new Stream Analytics input that points to the consumer group.
-Another input should be added that is used for reference data for bus speed-based alerts in proximity to the traffic lights.
-This reference data should be stored in Blob storage in CSV, JSON, or Avro format.
-Create an Azure Data Factory pipeline that uses a copy activity to periodically copy the reference data from Cosmos DB and updates the file in Blob storage that Stream Analytics points to for this second input.
-Create a Cosmos DB Stream Analytics output for storing unfiltered bus location data, and an Azure Functions output that points to a function invoked with an HTTP trigger and uses the filtered data from Stream Analytics to determine the level of traffic congestion.
-Create a Stream Analytics query to collect the bus GPS and traffic light data, joining the two using geospatial queries to find buses within close proximity to traffic lights, and using the reference data input to filter the data based on average bus speeds.
-The filtered data indicating traffic congestion is sent to Azure Functions to evaluate the data and compare it against traffic data stored in Cosmos DB.
-If it appears as though traffic congestion is changing, the function updates Cosmos DB accordingly.
-Another function is triggered when traffic timing control messages appear in a Cosmos DB collection, whether automatically added by the previous function, or manually added by the web app.
-It sends a cloud-to-device control message to IoT Hub to send a timing change request to a specific traffic light if needed.
-Here is a sample query that can be used:

-    ```
-    WITH
-    buses AS (
-        SELECT
-            stream.IoTHub.ConnectionDeviceId AS bus_device_id,
-            stream.latitude AS bus_latitude,
-            stream.longitude AS bus_longitude,
-            stream.vin, stream.speed,
-            stream.IoTHub.EnqueuedTime AS bus_enqueued_time
-        FROM
-            IoTHubStream stream TIMESTAMP BY stream.EventEnqueuedUtcTime
-        WHERE IoTHub.ConnectionDeviceId LIKE 'Simulated.bus%'
-    ),
-    lights AS (
-        SELECT
-            stream.IoTHub.ConnectionDeviceId AS light_device_id,
-            stream.timing, stream.serial_number,
-            stream.latitude AS light_latitude,
-            stream.longitude AS light_longitude
-        FROM
-            IoTHubStream AS stream TIMESTAMP BY stream.EventEnqueuedUtcTime
-        WHERE IoTHub.ConnectionDeviceId LIKE 'Simulated.trafficlight%'
-    )
-    -- Store bus location data in Cosmos DB
-    SELECT
-        *
-    INTO Cosmos
-    FROM buses
-    -- Send traffic congestion data to Azure Functions
-    SELECT
-        System.TimeStamp AS WindowEnd,
-        buses.vin, buses.bus_latitude, buses.bus_longitude,
-        buses.bus_device_id, buses.speed, lights.timing,
-        lights.serial_number, lights.light_device_id,
-        AVG(buses.speed) AS average_speed,
-        buses.bus_enqueued_time, COUNT(*)
-    INTO trafficfunction
-    FROM
-        buses
-    JOIN lights ON
-        ST_DISTANCE(
-            CreatePoint(buses.bus_latitude, buses.bus_longitude),
-            CreatePoint(lights.light_latitude, lights.light_longitude)
-        ) < 200 -- within 200 meters
-    AND DATEDIFF(minute, buses, lights) BETWEEN 0 AND 2
-    JOIN
-        SpeedLimitReference R ON
-    lights.serial_number = R.SerialNumber
-    WHERE buses.speed BETWEEN
-        CAST(R.SpeedMinAlert as float) AND
-        CAST(R.SpeedMaxAlert as float)
-    GROUP BY buses.vin, buses.bus_latitude, buses.bus_longitude,
-    buses.bus_device_id, buses.speed, lights.timing,
-    lights.serial_number, lights.light_device_id,
-    buses.bus_enqueued_time,
-    TumblingWindow(Duration(minute, 2), Offset(millisecond, -1))
-    ```
+    The remote monitoring accelerator provides a map that automatically plots device location based on their latitude and longitude reported properties.
+The web application also allows for the definition of threshold rules where it will automatically evaluate incoming telemetry and initiating an alert.
+Users of the web application have the opportunity to review the alerts and to queue a device to cloud message job to control the timing of traffic lights.

 _Location-based data and mapping_

 1. Relecloud wants to integrate map visualization to show the location of buses, traffic lights, and other devices.
 They would like to use a mapping service that does not require them to send data to an external resource, can be used with other Azure services like Stream Analytics, and supports data privacy and compliance when needed.

-    Use Azure Location Based Services (LBS), which includes service APIs for Maps, Search, Traffic, and Time Zones.
+    The remote monitoring accelerator uses the Azure Maps Services to render its map.
 This allows all of the data to stay within Azure and removes an external dependency, allowing the customer to use the same billing, account, and Azure infrastructure as all of the other services in this solution.
 As a first-class service, LBS supports data privacy and compliance, such as GDPR (General Data Protection Regulation).

-2. How would you perform reverse geocode queries to find addresses and cross streets based on latitude/longitude?
-They would also like to view the posted speed limit and road use, such as local road use, limited access, etc.

-    Use the Location Based Services Search API.
-This can be used to perform the reverse geocode queries to display on the custom web app's UI but can also be used to update the reference information for the traffic lights, such as the posted speed limit.
-This data can easily be retrieved through HTTP REST requests.
-Here is an example JSON response using the Search API, passing in the coordinates for one of the traffic lights.
-Notice that it also includes speed limit and road use data:

-    ```
-    {
-        "summary": {
-            "queryTime": 16,
-            "numResults": 1
-        },
-        "addresses": [
-            {
-                "address": {
-                    "buildingNumber": "83",
-                    "streetNumber": "83",
-                    "routeNumbers": [],
-                    "street": "W 47th St",
-                    "streetName": "W 47th St",
-                    "streetNameAndNumber": "83 W 47th St",
-                    "countryCode": "US",
-                    "countrySubdivision": "NY",
-                    "countrySubdivisionName": "New York",
-                    "municipality": "New York",
-                    "postalCode": "10036",
-                    "municipalitySubdivision": "Manhattan",
-                    "country": "United States of America",
-                    "countryCodeISO3": "USA",
-                    "freeformAddress": "83 W 47th St, New York NY 10036",
-                    "speedLimit": "25.00MPH",
-                    "boundingBox": {
-                        "northEast": "40.762460,-73.975740",
-                        "southWest": "40.753460,-73.987620",
-                        "entity": "position"
-                    }
-                },
-                "position": "40.757960,-73.981680",
-                "roadUse": [
-                    "LocalStreet"
-                ]
-            }
-        ]
-    }
-    ```

 ## Checklist of preferred objection handling

 1. If bus data is collected offline and sent later on, how can we be certain that the time series data is not displayed out of order from when it was captured?

     When you are collecting and storing time series data, the order of events and accurate time stamping is crucial.
-Use the device.msg.created value for the Time Series Insights timestamp data.
+Configure Time Series Insights to use the vehicle telemetry timestamp to order the data.
 This ensures that data received out of order, or sometime in the future long after the event occurred, is accurately reflected in its actual time of event.

 2. We would like to be able to have more than one service access the IoT data without leading to reuse by multiple readers, and other negative effects.
 Is this possible?